GoodsChain/backend/memory-bank/activeContext.md

 7. Implementing graceful shutdown with a 30-second timeout for server shutdown
 8. Using goroutines for non-blocking server startup to allow signal handling
 9. Separating graceful shutdown logic into a dedicated function for better organization and maintainability
+10. Using Gin's built-in validation (`ShouldBindJSON` with struct tags like `binding:"required,email"`) for request payload validation, ensuring data integrity at the entry point.

 ## Project Insights
 1. Current implementation follows Clean Architecture with clear separation of concerns